 It was in much the same vein as Teletubbies and Tweenies.
 The Fimbles were Fimbo, Florrie and Baby Pom, who all lived in a bright, lush, and colourful place called Fimble Valley.
 Now, all 3 live in our collection along with their selection of colourful costumes.

 The Fimbles were large puppet costumes with an operator inside.
 I’ve not had a reason to try on any of the Fimble costumes, but in order to photograph them for our collection records, someone’s going to have to do it.
 Any volunteers?

-The puppets described in this blog are not presently on display, but you can see Zippy and George from Rainbow, the Play School toys, Gordon the Gopher from The Broom Cupboard, and a small assortment of Gerry Anderson’s Marionation figures on display in our permanent television gallery, Experience TV.
+The puppets described in this blog post are not presently on display, but you can see Zippy and George from Rainbow, the Play School toys, Gordon the Gopher from The Broom Cupboard, and an assortment of Gerry Anderson’s Marionation figures on display in our permanent Experience TV gallery.